nodesource/distributions/README.md

 * **Fedora 31** (64-bit) - **available for Node.js 10.17.0 and later**
 * **Fedora 32** (64-bit)

-Equivalent versions of Korora Linux should also be supported.

 <a name="rpminstall"></a>
 ### Installation instructions